Donor Egg IVF in Ahmedabad

 The Donor Egg IVF Process at Wellspring

-The donor egg IVF cycle involves two parallel processes: the donor’s ovarian stimulation and egg retrieval, and the intended mother’s uterine preparation.
-These tracks are carefully synchronised by Dr. Shah’s team from the first consultation to the pregnancy test.
+The donor egg IVF cycle involves two parallel processes — the donor’s ovarian stimulation and egg retrieval, and the intended mother’s uterine preparation — that are carefully synchronised by Dr. Shah’s team.
+Here is the complete process from your first consultation to the pregnancy test.

 Initial Consultation, Investigation & Counselling